1985 Air India Bombing Suspect Shot Dead In Canada: Report

 Both suitcase bombs were later traced back to Vancouver, home to a large Sikh immigrant population.

-Inderjit Singh Reyat is the only person to have been convicted in the plot, for making the bombs and for lying at the trials of fellow militants, one of whom was Malik.
+Inderjit Singh Reyat is the only person to have been convicted in the plot, for making the bombs and for lying at the trials of fellow terrrorists, one of whom was Malik.

 Malik and Ajaib Singh Bagri were acquitted in 2005 in a verdict that prosecutors said would have been different if Reyat had told the truth on the stand.